Skip to main content

 ScenarioYour StakeDetails

-Voted, NOT in top by closenessForfeitedGoes to ranker_bonus_pool → distributed to good judges.
+Voted, not in top by closenessForfeitedGoes to ranker_bonus_pool to be distributed to good judges.

 How “Good Judge” Is Determined